Section: General Policies

 Up to one month per academic year is permitted for time away from training, which includes vacation, illness, parental or family leave, or pregnancy-related disabilities.
 Training must be extended to make up any absences exceeding one month per year of training.
 Vacation leave is essential and should not be forfeited or postponed in any year of training and cannot be used to reduce the total required training period.
 ABIM recognizes that leave policies vary from institution to institution and expects the program director to apply his/her local requirements within these guidelines to ensure trainees have completed the requisite period of training.

 Deficits in Required Training Time

 ABIM recognizes that delays or interruptions may arise during training such that the required training cannot be completed within the standard total training time for the training type.
 In such circumstances, if the trainee's program director and clinical competency committee attest to ABIM that the trainee has achieved required competence with a deficit of less than one month, extended training may not be required.
 Only program directors may request that ABIM apply the Deficits in Required Training Time policy on a trainee's behalf, and such a request may only be made during the trainee's final year of training.
-ABIM will review all requests to apply the Deficits in Required Training Time policy and may approve or deny any request.
+Program directors may request a deficit in training time when submitting evaluations for the final year of standard training via FasTrack, subject to ABIM review.

 In each example, the trainee may complete training on June 30 if: